|

 Although the trips are designed for riders, it is not uncommon for participants to not ride one or more days.

-Saddle Time: (Actual hours in the saddle): Usually about 6 hours; more or less time if desired or circumstances require.
+Usually about 5-6 hours; more or less time if desired or circumstances require.
 On inn-to-inn trips, ride or rest as you please.

 Patricia Kearney or Gary George the owners, will lead each and every trip.
 Pat and Gary have been guiding backcountry travelers for over three decades.
 They are joined by a small group of seasoned guides who share a similar interest and enthusiasm for the Canyonlands.